Huegoxaga/notes/sql/README.md

       DBMS_OUTPUT.PUT_LINE ('An error has occurred');
   END;
   ```
-- RAISE_APPLICATION_ERROR gives an error more of an Oracle look and feel
+- RAISE_APPLICATION_ERROR gives an error with more of an Oracle look and feel
   , `RAISE_APPLICATION_ERROR(error_number, error_message[, keep_errors])`
   - `error_number`: -20,999 to -20,000
   - `error_message`: up to 2,048 characters